Chandler Brayboy: Professional career

+Jacksonville Jaguars

 Brayboy signed with the Jacksonville Jaguars as an undrafted free agent following the 2025 NFL draft.
-He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+He was waived on August 26, 2025, as a part of final roster cuts.
+Brayboy was re-signed to the team's practice squad the following day.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Brayboy was waived by the Jaguars as part of final roster cuts.

+New England Patriots

+On September 14, 2026, Brayboy signed with the New England Patriots practice squad.